 In order to reduce our footprint and reach net zero by 2030, we must set a baseline year from which we track our annual progress.

-Travalyst was founded in September 2019 which means a significant amount of our emission-related operations were suspended due to COVID-19, as well as our team growth.
-This accounts for the majority of 2020 and 2021 which, as a result, would not be ideal base years as per guidance from SBTi and the Glasgow Declaration.
-Therefore, we believe that 2022 is the most appropriate baseline year and reflective of our first ‘normal’ year of operations since inception.
+As Travalyst was founded in September 2019, a significant portion of our initial emission-related operations and team growth were impacted by COVID-19.
+This disruption largely covered 2020 and 2021, making these years unsuitable as base years, a view supported by guidance from the SBTi and the Glasgow Declaration.
+Consequently, we consider 2022 to be the most appropriate baseline year, as it reflects our first “normal” year of operations since our inception.

 We are tracking our progress against an intensity metric.
 This means measuring how much CO2 is emitted for one unit of business output, or per specific activity such as per product sold or per unit of revenue.
 In our case, as a small organisation with only scope 3 emissions (more detail below), we measure our emissions “per employee”.
 This allows us to consistently monitor our emissions, analyse trends and identify areas of inefficiency.
 For more information about carbon intensity metrics, visit ecollective’s blog post.